Starlink vs. Viasat Internet

 Frequently Asked Questions About Starlink and Viasat

-• Who has faster speeds — Starlink or Viasat?
+• Which has faster speeds, Starlink or Viasat?

-There’s no question that Starlink offers higher speeds than Viasat.
-Starlink advertises download speeds of up to 250 Mbps, while Viasat plans top out at 50 Mbps.
+Starlink advertises download speeds up to 220 Mbps, while Viasat plans top out at 150 Mbps.

 • Do Starlink and Viasat have unlimited data?